ironhack-dev-squad-107/lab-javascript-clue/README.md

 Create one data structure for each of the people, weapons, and rooms described above.
 Each document must have all the info.

+After creating the data structure, create an array for each type of data and push every document into their corresponding array.

 For example:

 ```javascript